Christmas Celebrations in a Thai School

 It was then time for a dance, which was choreographed to the second; everyone played their role to the beat of the music.

-Thai Cultural Revalations and my Enlightenment
+Thai Cultural Revalations and My Enlightenment

 Everything I had witnessed during the build-up to the Christmas celebration led me to notice the dedication of the participating students.